Universal Life Energy

-I end each session with a calming head massage followed by the feet before finishing much the same as I started, composing myself, before once again checking the energetic connection between my chosen points.
-I can almost guarantee they will be in balance and that the general feel of the hara will be of deeper, stronger movement.
+I end each session with a calming head massage, followed by the feet, before finishing much the same as I started: composing myself before one again and checking the energetic connection between my chosen points.
+I can almost guarantee they will be in balance and that the general feel of the hara willl be of deeper, stronger movement.

 Shiatsu can work alone or complement orthodox treatment and it is both humbling and satisfying to hear a client say 'that was amazing.
 I had a pain and now it has gone.'
 Between us we have tapped into that universal life energy that drives everything forward, making use of our own natural attributes before hastily reaching into the medicine cabinet...